w3c/wai-media-guide/transcripts.md

 {% include box.html type="start" class="" %}
 {:/}

-1. ...
+1. You can use whatever tool that you usually use to edit web pages.
+2. If you are putting the descriptive transcript in a table, create the table.
+3. Open the caption file of the main audio and the caption file of the audio description of visual information.
+4. Copy and paste the information from the caption files into the table. @@ Combine lines from the caption file into single table cells.
+See @@ below for an example.

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

 ## What to Include in Transcripts

-Basic transcripts include all speech and other relevant non-speech sound, such as this-good-example.
+In basic transcripts, include all speech and other relevant non-speech sound, such as this-good-example.

-Descriptive transcripts also include description of the vidual information.
+In descriptive transcripts, also include description of the vidual information.

-Transcripts **can** include: time stamps, headings, links, a summary, and other information to make the transcripts more useful.
+Add information to make the trascript more useful.
+For example, headings, links, a summary, and maybe time stamps.

 ## How to Format Transcripts

 There is not a set format for transcripts.
 You can choose how to present them based on your content.
 Most transcripts on the web are provided in HTML.

-For example, a transcript of a podcast can be simple text paragraphs with the speakers identified.
+A transcript of a podcast can be simple text paragraphs with the speakers identified.

 {::nomarkdown}
 {% include box.html type="start" title="Example transcript of a podcast interview with two speakers (excerpt)" class="" %}